The Best Camping Fish Taco Recipe

 3. In a medium mixing bowl, combine the batter ingredients and allow it to rest for ten minutes.
 The sparkling water is what creates the light, fluffy texture of the coating.

-5. Allow the fish to cook for about 2 minutes per side, rolling the fish half way through cooking so that both sides are a nice golden brown color.
-Each piece of fish will take about 5 minutes to cook and will need to be cooked in batches, depending on how big your deep fryer is.
+5. Allow the fish to cook for about 2 minutes per side, rolling the fish halfway through cooking so that both sides are a nice golden brown color.
+Each piece of fish will take about 5 minutes to cook and you will need to cook in batches, depending on how big your deep fryer is.

 6. Remove the fish from the fryer and place on paper towel to soak up any excess oil.